ChocQuibTown: 2011–2014: Eso Es Lo Que Hay

 Following the success of "De Donde Vengo Yo" at the Latin Grammys the band signed with Sony Music Colombia to support its follow-up album Eso Es Lo Que Hay.
 The group's third album, Eso Es Lo Que Hay, was released on Sony Music in November 2011, and was produced by Andrés Castro and Slow.
 The album contains a collaboration with Nicaraguan salsa singer Luis Enrique.
-At the 2012 Latin Grammy Awards, Eso Es Lo Que Hay was nominated for Album of the Year and Best Alternative Music Album, with the song "Calentura" featuring Puerto Rican rapper Tego Calderón being nominated for Record of the Year.
+At the 2012 Latin Grammy Awards, Eso Es Lo Que Hay was nominated for Album of the Year and Best Alternative Music Album, with the song "Calentura" (featuring Puerto Rican rapper Tego Calderón) being nominated for Record of the Year.

-In 2013 the band released Behind the Machine (Detrás de la Máquina), an album of songs from their previous albums re-recorded in a simpler, more stripped-down style.
-Goyo described it as an "organic album" made to "take back the essence and reflect it in an album that is very important for our career...it reflects a maturity in the sound".
-On this release, the band hoped to highlight specific instruments such as piano and marimba.
+In 2013, the band released Behind the Machine (Detrás de la Máquina), an album of songs from their previous albums, but re-recorded in a simpler, more stripped-down style.
+Goyo described it as an "organic album", made to "take back the essence and reflect it in an album that is very important for our career...it reflects a maturity in the sound".
+On this release, the band also hoped to highlight specific instruments, such as piano and marimba.
 The album also included the new jazz-influenced song "Condoto", an ode to Goyo and Slow's birthplace that was devastated by a powerful gale in May 2015.
+Additionally, in 2014, the group joined fellow Colombian artist Carlos Vives on his song “El Mar de Sus Ojos”, which was a number one hit in Colombia, peaked at number 11 on the U.S. Billboard Hot Latin Songs chart.